apify/actor-llmstxt-generator/README.md

 - [Link title](https://link_url)
 ```

-By adding an **llms.txt** file to your website, you make it easy for AI systems to understand, index, and use your content effectively.
+By adding an **/llms.txt** file to your website, you make it easy for AI systems to understand, index, and use your content effectively.

 ---

-## 🎯 Features of llms.txt generator
+## 🎯 Features of /llms.txt Generator

-Our Actor is designed to simplify and automate the creation of **llms.txt** files.
+Our Actor is designed to simplify and automate the creation of **/llms.txt** files.
 Here are its key features:

 - **Deep website crawling**: Extracts content from multi-level websites using the powerful [Crawlee](https://crawlee.dev) library and the [Website Content Crawler](https://apify.com/apify/website-content-crawler) Actor.
 - **Content extraction**: Retrieves key metadata such as titles, descriptions, and URLs for seamless integration.
-- **File generation**: Saves the output in the standardized **llms.txt** format.
+- **File generation**: Saves the output in the standardized **/llms.txt** format.
-- **Downloadable output**: The **llms.txt** file can be downloaded from the **key-value store** in the storage section of the Actor run details.
+- **Downloadable output**: The **/llms.txt** file can be downloaded from the **key-value store** in the storage section of the Actor run details.
 - **Resource management**: Limits the crawler Actor to 4 GB of memory to ensure compatibility with the free tier, which has an 8 GB limit.
 Note that this may slow down the crawling process.

 ---